-The executive budget proposal consolidates oversight of the Medical Marijuana Control Program (MMCP) within the Division of Marijuana Control (DMC), which the bill creates within COM.
+The budget consolidates oversight of the Medical Marijuana Control Program (MMCP) within the Division of Marijuana Control (DMC), which the bill creates within COM.
 Currently, oversight of MMCP is split between COM and the State Board of Pharmacy (PRX), with COM being responsible for licensing and oversight of cultivators, processors, and testing laboratories and PRX being responsible for licensing and oversight of medical marijuana patients, caregivers, and dispensaries.
 Accordingly, the bill transfers all assets, liabilities, and obligations of COM and PRX related to medical marijuana industry oversight to DMC.
+Additionally, the bill provides for the transfer of PRX employees to COM and authorizes the Office of Budget and Management (OBM) to make budget and accounting changes necessary to facilitate the transfer.
 The bill requires the transfer to be complete no later than December 31, 2023.
 Until then, PRX and COM retain their respective marijuana licensing and oversight responsibilities.

-Consequently, the proposed transfer will increase costs for COM to provide the licensing and oversight of MMCP currently under PRX.
-Funding to support the proposed transfer is provided under the Medical Marijuana Control Fund (Fund 5SY0) ALI 800650, Medical Marijuana Control Program, which is currently used to cover COM's ongoing MMCP administrative costs.
+Consequently, the transfer will increase costs for COM to provide the licensing and oversight of MMCP currently under PRX.
+Funding to support the transfer is provided under the Medical Marijuana Control Fund (Fund 5SYO) ALI 800650, Medical Marijuana Control Program, which is currently used to cover COM's ongoing MMCP administrative costs.
 H.B.
-33 recommended appropriations under this ALI amount to approximately \$8.0 million in FY 2024 and \$9.0 million in FY 2025.
-Fund 5SY0 collects revenue from the following sources: (1) fees collected by PRX to register patients and caregivers and to issue licenses to medical marijuana retail dispensaries, and (2) fees collected by COM to issue licenses to medical marijuana cultivators, processors, and testing laboratories.
+33 appropriations under this ALI amount to approximately \$8.0 million in FY 2024 and \$9.0 million in FY 2025.
+Fund 5SYO collects revenue from the following sources: (1) fees collected by PRX to register patients and caregivers and to issue licenses to medical marijuana retail dispensaries, and (2) fees collected by COM to issue licenses to medical marijuana cultivators, processors, and testing laboratories.

 In FY 2022, PRX's MMCP operating expenses totaled \$3.1 million, entirely paid for with money appropriated to Fund 5SYO ALI 887613, Medical Marijuana Control Program.
 Of that amount \$1.7 million was for personal services (payroll and staffing costs) associated with 12 program staff (11 full-time and one part-time).
-COM's MMCP expenses amounted to

-\$3.7 million and supported 17 full-time staff.
-Table 2 below shows the current number of licensees and registrants as of February 2023.
+COM's MMCP expenses amounted to \$3.7 million and supported 17 full-time staff.
+Table 2 below shows the current number of licensees and registrants as of June 2023.